Generic selectors

 Department of Nephrology, All India Institute of Medical Science Bathinda, Punjab, India

-School of Public Health, Raipur, Chhattisgarh, India
+School of Public Health, AIIMS, Raipur, Chhattisgarh, India

 Consultant, BALCO Medical Center, Naya Raipur, Chhattisgarh, India

-Director and CEO, All India Institute of Medical Sciences, Raipur, Chhattisgarh, India
+Director and CEO, AIIMS, Raipur, Chhattisgarh, India

-Executive Director, George Institute India, Delhi, India
+Executive Director, George Institute India, Delhi, India,

-Chair of Global Kidney Health, Faculty of Medicine, Imperial College London, London, United Kingdom
+Chair of Global Kidney Health, Faculty of Medicine, Imperial College London, London, United Kingdom,

-Conjoint Professor of Medicine, University of New South Wales, Sydney, Australia
+Conjoint Professor of Medicine, University of New South Wales, Sydney, Australia,

 Licence